-Today's replacement lenses can also be used to correct pre-existing vision problems due to short-sightedness, long-sightedness, presbyopia and/or astigmatism.
-There are different lens options available, and some may allow you to achieve clear vision without glasses.
+Today's replacement lenses can also be used to correct pre-existing vision problems due to short-sightedness, long-sightedness and/or astigmatism.
+The different lenses available offer clear vision at a set distance and the option for achieving clear vision without glasses, although there are no guarantees.

-Speak with your ophthalmologist to find out the best lens option for you.
-This will depend on your lifestyle, expectations and eye health, and your surgeon will help you understand what you can realistically expect to achieve.
+The best lens for any individual person depends on your lifestyle, expectations and eye health, and your surgeon will help you understand what you can realistically expect to achieve.